SBU-CS-Mag/Pardazeh-18-4-VisualCrypto/README.md

 #### A Challenge for You!

 To bring this concept to life, I’ve prepared a Visual Cryptography challenge inspired by Naor and Shamir’s 1994 paper.
-The challenge involves decrypting a message that has been encoded using their approach.
+The challenge involves decrypting a message that has been encoded using their approach (*Special Case of a 2 out of 2 Visual Secret Sharing Problem*).
 To solve it, you’ll need to work with Python and two powerful libraries: **NumPy** and **Pillow (PIL)**.

 Your task is to programmatically combine the shares provided and reconstruct the hidden message.
 Use NumPy to handle the pixel-level manipulations and PIL for image processing.
 Pay attention to how patterns in the shares align to reveal the secret.
 This is a fantastic way to deepen your understanding of visual cryptography while sharpening your programming skills.